aaberg/sql2o/README.md

 A key feature of sql2o is performance.
 The following metrics were based off the [Dapper.NET metrics](https://github.com/SamSaffron/dapper-dot-net#performance).
-Note that *typical usage* does not involve writing SQL for many frameworks, and can differ from *optimal usage*.
+Note that *typical usage* can differ from *optimal usage* for many frameworks.
+Depending on the framework, typical usage may not involve writing any SQL, or it may map underscore case to camel case, etc.

 #### Performance of SELECT